 - 12 months free day-to-day business banking for new businesses

 - Dedicated support from a UK-based business management team

 - Mobile Business Banking app to access your accounts on the move

 - Regularly updated business guides and tools for running your business

-The Lloyds business account offers a 12-month free-banking period, as long as the account is in credit, that covers cheques, standing orders, cash, UK Sterling Direct Debits, deposits and withdrawals.
+The Lloyds business account offers a 12-month free-banking period, as long as the account is in credit, that covers cheques, cash, electronic payments, deposits and withdrawals.
 After this, there is a monthly fee of £7.00 per month.
-Accounts can be opened by directors or companies, partnerships or sole traders.
+Accounts can be opened by directors of companies, partnerships or sole traders.

 NatWest business bank account - good for free accounting software

 - Free access to FreeAgent accounting software

 - 24/7 Everyday banking support online, by phone and mobile

 - No monthly account charge